section-engineering-education/engineering-education/content/articles/wordpress-penetration-testing/index.md

 To learn more, go through the [WPScan documentation](https://blog.wpscan.com/wpscan-user-documentation/).

 #### Sqlmap
-Sqlmap is an extremely efficient penetration testing tool.
-It focuses on detecting SQL injection (SQLi) vulnerabilities on WordPress websites.
-Also, the Sqlmap tool helps developers to find SQL bugs present in themes and plugins.
-To use this tool, open the Kali Linux terminal and type this command:
+Sqlmap is a powerful tool for penetration testing.
+It concentrates on identifying SQL injection (SQLi) flaws on WordPress sites.
+The Sqlmap tool also aids developers in locating SQL problems in themes and plugins.
+To use this program, start a terminal in Kali Linux and type the following command:

 `sqlmap -u  www.example.com/index.html?parameter=1" --dbs`

 ![Sqlmap](/engineering-education/wordpress-penetration-testing/sqlmap.jpg)

-The term `-dbs` will help you identify any SQLi bug found in the database during WP penetration testing.
+During WP penetration testing, the keyword '-dbs' will assist you to find any SQLi bugs found in the database.

-Therefore if there is no bug found, that doesn't signify that the site is safe.
-Sqlmap tool has multiple options to find SQLi vulnerabilities.
-To learn more, go through the [Sqlmap documentation](https://sqlmap.org/).
+As a result, the absence of a flaw does not imply that the site is secure.
+Sqlmap is a tool that can be used to find SQLi vulnerabilities.
+See the [Sqlmap documentation](https://sqlmap.org/) for further information.

 #### PHPStan
-PHPStan is an analysis tool that helps you discover bugs in your WordPress site.
-This tool comes as an extension designed for WordPress and which is downloaded separately.
+PHPStan is a WordPress analysis tool that can help you find bugs in your site.
+This tool is available as a WordPress extension that must be downloaded separately.
 After configuring this tool, open the Kali Linux terminal and type this command:

 `vendor/bin/phpstan analyze Dir1 Dir2`

 ![PHPStan](/engineering-education/wordpress-penetration-testing/phpstan.jpg)

-Then, replace `Dir1` and `Dir2` with the directories consisting of the WordPress code that you want to scan for bugs.
-To learn more, check out the [PHPStan documentation](https://phpstan.org/user-guide/getting-started).
+Then, replace 'Dir1' and 'Dir2' with the directories containing the WordPress code you want to test.
+Check out the [PHPStan documentation](https://phpstan.org/user-guide/getting-started) for further information.

 #### XSSer
-[Cross-Site Scripting (XSS)](https://owasp.org/www-community/attacks/xss/) is a common security threat found in WordPress websites.
-Hence, we can examine various WordPress themes and plugins for XSS bugs using a tool called Cross-Site "Scripter" (XSSer).
+[Cross-Site Scripting (XSS)](https://owasp.org/www-community/attacks/xss/) is a common security problem found in WordPress websites.
+To prevent this threat, we use a tool called Cross-Site "Scripter" to look for XSS issues in various WordPress themes and plugins (XSSer).

-XSSer is a framework to discover, exploit, and report XSS vulnerabilities on your WordPress websites.
-In addition, this tool enables you to bypass certain security filters and particular techniques of code injection.
+XSSer is a program for finding, exploiting, and reporting cross-site scripting (XSS) vulnerabilities in WordPress websites.
+Furthermore, you can use this tool to get beyond some security filters and code injection techniques.

 To do a simple scan, you can use a graphical interface.
 To do so, open the Kali Linux terminal and type this command: